ukrishnas/LPSharp/LPSharp/README.md

 New solvers can be added to LPSharp by importing the solver libraries as nuget packages, and writing cmdlets that setup the model, solve, and extract the result.
-Note that these steps require knowledge on integrating the solver with C# code, and the programming interface of the solver.
+Note that these steps require integrating the solver with C# code, and developing with the solver native API.
 It may be a laborious task, but once complete, it proves that the same steps can be used to integrate the solver with other C# programs.

 LPSharp is meant to be a test bench for the following LP solvers: